pyroscope/rtorrent-ps/docs/install.rst

 ----------------------------

-See :ref:`build-from-source` on using the provided ``build.sh`` script, which will install *rTorrent-PS* into ``~/.local/rtorrent/‹version›``.
+See :ref:`build-from-source` on using the provided ``build.sh`` script, which will install `rTorrent-PS` into ``~/.local/rtorrent/‹version›``.

 The stable rTorrent version **0.9.6** is built by default, but 0.9.4 is also supported (but not tested anymore).
 And not all patches are applied equally, depending on whether they're needed, or applicable at all.

-After installation, make sure to read through the :doc:`setup` chapter in order to get the visual changes set up correctly, since this requires some special setup of your terminal on many machines.
+After installation, make sure to read through the :doc:`setup` chapter in order to get the display-related changes set up correctly, since on many machines this requires some special configuration of your terminal.

 Also take note of the
 `pimp-my-box <https://github.com/pyroscope/pimp-my-box>`_ project that